Dublin: Local

 Dublin City Council is a unicameral assembly of 63 members elected every five years from local electoral areas.
 It is presided over by the Lord Mayor, who is elected for a yearly term and resides in Dublin's Mansion House.
 Council meetings occur at Dublin City Hall, while most of its administrative activities are based in the Civic Offices on Wood Quay.
 The party or coalition of parties with the majority of seats assigns committee members, introduces policies, and proposes the Lord Mayor.
 The Council passes an annual budget for spending on areas such as housing, traffic management, refuse, drainage, and planning.
 The Dublin City Manager is responsible for implementing City Council decisions but also has considerable executive power.
+Neighbouring local authorities in the traditional County Dublin are South Dublin County Council, Fingal County Council and Dun Laoghaire-Rathdown County Council, and parts of the wider city lie in the functional areas of all three.

 National

 As the capital city, Dublin is the seat of the national parliament of Ireland, the Oireachtas.
 It is composed of the President of Ireland, Dáil Éireann as the house of representatives, and Seanad Éireann as the upper house.
 The President resides in Áras an Uachtaráin in Phoenix Park, while both houses of the Oireachtas meet in Leinster House, a former ducal residence on Kildare Street.
 It has been the home of the Irish parliament since the foundation of the Irish Free State in 1922.
 The old Irish Houses of Parliament of the Kingdom of Ireland, which dissolved in 1801, are located in College Green.

 Government Buildings house the Department of the Taoiseach, the Council Chamber, the Department of Finance and the Office of the Attorney General.
 It consists of a main building (completed 1911) with two wings (completed 1921).
 It was designed by Thomas Manley Dean and Sir Aston Webb as the Royal College of Science.
 The First Dáil originally met in the Mansion House in 1919.
 The Irish Free State government took over the two wings of the building to serve as a temporary home for some ministries, while the central building became the College of Technology until 1989.
 Although both it and Leinster House were intended to be temporary locations, they became the permanent homes of parliament from then on.

 For elections to Dáil Éireann, there are five constituencies that are wholly or predominantly in the Dublin City area: Dublin Central (4 seats), Dublin Bay North (5 seats), Dublin North-West (3 seats), Dublin South-Central (4 seats) and Dublin Bay South (4 seats).
 Twenty TDs are elected in total.
 The constituency of Dublin West (4 seats) is partially in Dublin City, but predominantly in Fingal.

-At the 2020 general election, the Dublin city area elected 5 Sinn Féin, 3 Fine Gael, 3 Fianna Fáil, 3 Green Party, 3 Social Democrats, 1 Right to Change, 1 Solidarity–People Before Profit and 1 Labour TDs.
+At the 2024 general election, the Dublin city area elected 5 Sinn Féin, 4 Fianna Fáil, 4 Social Democrats, 3 Fine Gael, 2 Labour and 2 Independents.